-(1) Represents the current interest rate as of December 31, 2014.
+(1) Represents the current interest rate as of March 31, 2015.
 All interest rates are payable in cash, unless otherwise noted.
 (2) Represents the fair value determined utilizing a similar process as us in accordance with ASC 820.
 However, the determination of such fair value is not included in the valuation process of the Board of Directors described elsewhere herein.
+(3) This investment is held by both us and SLF JV I at March 31, 2015.